 It is increasing critical that parents initiate and maintain ongoing dialogues with their children about safety issues.
 But most parents feel concerned that they will unduly frighten their child in the process.
 How much is too much?
 How much is too little?
-This practical workshop will discuss strategies and techniques that help parents talk to their children without frightening them, and at the same time will empower children with important information.
-This workshop is
+This practical workshop will discuss strategies and techniques that help parents talk to their children without frightening them, and at the same time will empower child

 Single parents sometimes feel overwhelmed by the intensity of their own as well as their children's feelings.
 At times they may feel guilt about their single parent status, or insecure about whether they're doing a good job.
 With these feelings near the surface, it's sometimes painful for parents to see that their children also have feelings of insecurity, anger, guilt or sadness.

 When parents are asked to list what qualities they would most like to see in their children, honesty ranks high on the list.
 Yet every child at some point will experiment with lying, cheating or stealing.

 It's difficult for parents to see their children feeling hurt, angry, upset, sad.
 Learn why it's important that our children be allowed to feel their feelings, and how to resist "fixing it".
 These tools help parents be supportive and understanding, so hurt, angry, upset, sad feelings diminish more quickly for the child.
 Children end up feeling understood and become more resourceful problem solvers.